prographon/graphics-developer-roadmap/README.md

 # graphics-developer-roadmap

 This repository contains different resources which may be helpful during your journey of becoming a graphics developer.
 The list is supported by [@prographon](https://github.com/prographon) community.
-Our current plans inlclude finding more high-quality books, tutorials and articles, creating a step-by-step guide (roadmap) for becoming a graphics engineer and sharing knowledge about new edge-breaking technologies in Computer Graphics.
+Our current plans include finding more high-quality books, tutorials and articles, creating a step-by-step guide (roadmap) for becoming a graphics engineer and sharing knowledge about new edge-breaking technologies in Computer Graphics.

+## How to start learning

+### Required preparations

+The first thing to note is that to become graphic/rendering developer you must really know a lot.
+Almost all engines are written in C++, so you must certainly learn it first before diving into rendering.
+Knowledge of computer architecture is also highly recommended, specifically GPU architecture.
+C++/other languages resources are **not** present in this roadmap, as they are not explicitly related to graphics.
+You can either learn these topics first and then return to graphics, or try learning everything in parallel - the choice is up to you.

+### Starting point

+One of the easiest way to touch graphics programming without dealing with real graphic APIs is to write a software rasterizer/raytracer.
+[Ssloy's tutorials](https://github.com/ssloy/tinyrenderer/wiki) contain two very well explained tutorials: [tinyraytracer](https://github.com/ssloy/tinyraytracer/wiki) and [tinyrenderer](https://github.com/ssloy/tinyrenderer/wiki/Lesson-0:-getting-started).
+You can go through them first and get a good insight on how raytracing and graphic API implementation works, without even touching a real GPU.

+### WIP

+*This topic is not completed yet.
+If you want to speed up the process, feel free to contribute*

 ## Graphic API